Skip to Content

 Hard Gates vs Optional Phases

-Only three phases are hard gates that affect flight mechanics:
+Three phases are hard gates that affect flight mechanics:

 1. CLIMB (wheels off) — records your airborne time